When does Gemini Code Assist beat GitHub Copilot?

 This keeps the strongest buying arguments and the real trade-offs together before you move deeper into pricing or rollout detail.

-Gemini Code Assist Standard at $19 per user per month on annual commitment sits close to Copilot Business and below Cursor Teams pricing.
+Gemini Code Assist Standard at $19 per user per month on annual commitment remains close to Copilot Business and below Cursor Teams pricing.

-Enterprise at $45 annually is a premium buy, but the extra spend is easier to justify when the team also values Cloud and platform integration.
+Enterprise at $45 annually is a premium buy, but the extra spend is easier to defend when the team also values Cloud and platform integration.

 Its strongest buying case is replacing separate coding, terminal, and Google Cloud helper layers with one developer license.